 - ALL breeds, shapes and sizes

-We accept cash, internet transfer, debit/credit card (via Square App or online).
-Full payment must be made 48 hours prior to class commencing to secure your place.
+Please note: Full payment must be made 48 hours prior to class commencing to secure your place.
+In the event that a class becomes fully booked more than 48 hours prior to commencement date, your place is not secured until payment has been made.
 Unsecured places will be allocated to the next person on the waitlist.
-Please contact us if you have any concerns regarding payment.
+Please contact us if you have any questions regarding payment.

-We know sometimes things happen, so provided you give us written notice at least 2 days written notice, we are happy to offer you a full refund.
-Anything under 48 hours notice will be subject to an administration fee of $30, the balance of your course fees will be refunded.
+We know sometimes things happen, so provided you give us at least 2 days written notice, we are happy to offer you a full refund.
+Anything under 48 hours notice will be subject to an administration fee of $30, and the balance of your course fees will be refunded.
 Class and workshop fees are non-refundable or transferable once a course has commenced.
-If you are unable to attend the course, casual class or workshop, your fees will be forfeited.
-We do offer catch up classes, where possible, for any missed classes, but this option is not available for workshops or casual classes.
+If you are unable to attend your booked Nosework Taster, casual class, workshop, course after it has commenced, your fees will be forfeited.
+We do not offer partial refunds if you are unable to attend any class/es of your course.
+Where possible and where space is available, we do offer catch up classes, for any missed classes, but this option is not available for workshops or casual classes.

 Please wear comfortable weather appropriate clothing, that you don’t mind if it gets dirty.
-You and all family members attending MUST wear fully enclosed shoes for workplace health and safety reasons.
+You and all family members attending must wear fully enclosed shoes for workplace health and safety reasons.
 We recommend bringing a hat and sunscreen, as some classes may be held outdoors.
-For summer months, mozzie spray can be helpful.
+For summer months, mozzie spray is a must, as we are in a low lying, flood prone area.
 Some options will be provided that you are welcome to use.

 We have dogs participating in nosework that require space from other dogs, so it’s important you are mindful of this and don’t allow your dog to stare at, greet, run up to or play with other dogs.
-We have a strict no greetings rule.
-Some dogs are triggered simply by the visual of other dogs, so please support other nosework teams at the grounds and do what you can to be considerate of their needs.
+Our nosework classes provide a safe space for sensitive dogs to come and have fun.
+We would appreciate not allowing dogs to interact with each other before, during or after class.
+Some dogs are triggered simply by the visual or sounds of other dogs, so please support other nosework teams at the grounds and do what you can to be considerate of their needs.